For some footballers, the journey to the top can be a long and arduous one.

 10. Edin Dzeko (Roma)

 This one is particularly hard to imagine given what has since transpired.
 Dzeko, a marksman of the highest order, made his name at Bundesliga outfit Wolfsburg (playing a pivotal role in their 2008/09 Bundesliga triumph) but never really set the Premier League on fire with Manchester City, despite boasting respectable figures.

-Only twice across his five seasons at the Etihad did he fail to reach double figures in the league.
+Only twice across his five seasons at the Etihad did Dzeko fail to reach double figures in the league.
 Moving to Roma, initially on a season-long loan, was expected to reinvigorate him.
 Instead, the Bosnian striker somewhat regressed.
-Many observers questioning him, some even going as far to suggest Dzeko was a lame duck.
+Many observers questioned him, some even going as far as to suggest Dzeko was a lame duck.

 Early on he was nicknamed ‘Cieco’, an Italian word which means ‘blind’ in English.
 Supporters even unfurled a banner that read “L’Amore è Dzeko”, a play on the saying “Love is Blind.”
 His first campaign with the Giallorossi resulted in eight goals across 31 league outings.
 Considering he had only scored four times in his final season with City, you can understand why some folk were sweating bricks.

 But, as the saying goes, form is temporary, and Dzeko bounced back in style, going on to set a new club record by scoring 39 goals the following season (2016/17).
 That figure is the most scored in all competitions by any Roma player, surpassing the 32 shared by golden boy Francesco Totti, Rodolfo Volk and Pedro Manfredini.